SLeighton-dot-com/GYM-Website/README.md

     * ### Acknowledgements

-        -   My Mentor Rory Patrick for helpful feedback and advice during mentor sessions during this project.
+        -   My Mentor Rory Patrick for helpful feedback and advice during mentor sessions throughout this project.

-        -   The Tutor support team at Code Institute for their support and guidence when.
+        -   The Tutor support team at Code Institute for their support and guidance.